kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

                         echo "Bye!"
 ```

-## Re-usability of Tasks and Pipelines
+## Reusability of tasks and pipelines

 Kyma's Tekton pipelines and tasks are under [`configs/tekton/catalog` directory](../../configs/tekton/catalog).
-You can re-use any of the tasks and pipelines in your own ProwJob definition.
+You can reuse any of the tasks and pipelines in your own ProwJob definition.

-### Re-using tasks
+### Reusing tasks

 Let's define a simple task that would return a "Hello World from task!" to the results field:
 ```yaml